How I Built an AI Fitness Company From a Hospital Graveyard Shift

 That is a feature, not a bug.

 Coaching layer.
-Chiron handles onboarding, program generation, weekly check-ins, and protocol modifications.
+Chiron handles onboarding, program generation, weekly check-ins, and protocol changes.
 Trained on my actual 308-to-196 drop, not a stock prompt.
-Knows what a 22-hour day does to recovery.
+Knows what 22 hours awake does to recovery.
 Does not shame a missed session.

 Research layer.
-HERMES watches the literature so your protocol updates the moment new evidence lands.
-You do not have to wait for your trainer to read a study.
+HERMES scrapes roughly 12,000 fitness and physiology papers a week so your protocol updates the moment new evidence lands.
+You do not wait for a trainer to read a study.
 The system already did.

 App and site.
-Next.js on Vercel.
 Static-first.
-The blog you are reading lives as markdown files in a git repo.
-No CMS.
-No database.
+The blog you are reading is markdown in a git repo.
 If a content update takes more than two minutes to deploy, the system is too complicated.
-The in-app meal log plus barcode scan kills the "I do not have time to track" excuse in one tap.

-The whole stack runs on a fraction of what a traditional fitness company spends on software.
-That was deliberate.
-The cost savings go into keeping the program accessible.
+The whole stack runs on a fraction of what a traditional fitness company burns on software.
+The savings go into keeping the program accessible, not into a runway.

-Decision 1: Specific, not broad.
-We could have built a generic fitness app.
-Instead we built for the customer the spreadsheet pretends does not exist.
-People on chaos schedules.
+Specific, not broad.
+I could have built a generic fitness app.
+Instead I built for the customer the spreadsheet pretends does not exist.
+Chaos schedules.
 Thyroid crashes.
 CIDP.
 PCOS.
-Three failed "normal" programs in the rearview.
-That specificity is the moat.
+Three failed normal programs in the rearview.
+The specificity is the moat.

-Decision 2: The story is the product.
-This is not a faceless tech startup with a chatbot and a stock photo.
-Every protocol, every prompt, every coaching reply is grounded in a real cut from a real human who slept four hours a night and dropped 112 pounds anyway.
+The story is the product.
+No faceless startup with a chatbot and a stock photo.
+Every protocol is grounded in a real cut from a real human who slept four hours a night and dropped 112 pounds anyway.
 That cannot be cloned.

-Decision 4: Content as infrastructure.
-This blog is not a marketing funnel.
+Content as infrastructure.
+This blog is not a funnel.
 It is a public record of what we actually know.
-If you follow every post we publish and never pay us a dollar, you still get real results.
+If you follow every post and never pay me a dollar, the science still works on your body.
 That is the bar.
-That is how you rebuild trust in an industry that spent forty years torching it.

 Who this is actually for

-The 41-year-old construction foreman who gets home wrecked and has 20 minutes before his kids land on him.
+The 41-year-old contractor who gets home wrecked with 20 minutes before three kids land on him.

-The 36-year-old mom whose thyroid medication changes every six months and whose last trainer told her to "just be consistent."
+The 36-year-old mom whose thyroid meds change every six months and whose last trainer told her to "just be consistent."

 The accountant who has tried four programs and still weighs more than he did a decade ago.

 112 pounds is not grit.
 It is a system.
-We are handing you the system.
+I am handing you the system.

 The fitness industry has always served the people who already know how to win.
-We are building for everyone else.
-If that is you, this is where you start.
+I am building for everyone else.
+If that is you, start here.

 — Jake Founder, Legacy In Motion